JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

 C: Initialize Vagrant
 ^^^^^^^^^^^^^^^^^^^^^

+This is where you choose what type of linux operating system you want Vagrant to create.

-There are two options here, as noted on Singularity's `Mac installation page <http://singularity.lbl.gov/install-mac>`_.
-The simplest is to initialize using the Singularityware Vagrant box provided by the makers of Singularity:
+There are several options here.
+If you plan to use Singularity, the simplest way to proceed is to initialize Vagrant using the Singularityware configuration provided by the makers of Singularity:

 .. code:: bash

-   # Configuration Option 1
+   # Configuration Option 1 (Singularity pre-installed)
    vagrant init singularityware/singularity-2.4

-The second is to obtain the ubuntu OS from one of a selection of `bento boxes <https://app.vagrantup.com/bento>`_ provided by Vagrant:
+The second is to obtain the ubuntu OS from one of a selection of `bento boxes <https://app.vagrantup.com/bento>`_ provided by Vagrant.
+We recommond ubuntu 18.04, which can be used to intall either Singularity or Charliecloud:

 .. code:: bash

    # Configuration Option 2
-   vagrant init bento/ubuntu-16.04
+   vagrant init bento/ubuntu-18.04

 Either option will create a configuration file in the current directory called :code:`Vagrantfile`.
 The main difference is that Option 1 will install Singularity by default.
-For option 2, you will have to enter a few :ref:`additional commands <install-sing-from-vagrant>` to explicitly install Singularity.
+For option 2, you will have to enter a few :ref:`additional commands <Singularity-install>` to explicitly install Singularity.
+If you plan to use Charliecloud, we recommend configuration option 2, which has a more up-to-date version of :code:`bash` (you need bash version 4.1 or higher to build Charliecloud containers, though this is not strictly required to run them).

 D: Allocate Sufficient Resources for the Virtual Machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We have noticed that the default memory size (1 GB) specified in Vagrantfile is not enough to run some tests and applications (e.g. MAPS, FV3).
-Since this is comparable to the size of the Singularity image file, you may even run into problems just entering the container.
+Since this is comparable to the size of the Singularity and Charliecloud container files, you may even run into problems just entering the container.

 Furthermore, some of the tests require 6 MPI threads.
 This is particularly true for FV3 but it also holds for some tests in ufo that are designed to assess parallel IO.